xcp-ng/xcp-ng-org/docs/troubleshooting/storage/disk-failure-softwaire-RAID.md

+---
+title: 'Software RAID issues'
+---

+# Software RAID issues

+This page regroups the common issues you might deal with regarding software RAID.

-# Disk failure/replacement with software RAID
+## ⏏️ Disk replacement with software RAID

 If XCP-ng has been installed with a *software RAID 1 full disk mirror* method, a disk failure can be fixed with a disk replacement.
 Here's how: